 Questions about our coffins

-Are willow coffins good quality and suitable for cremation?
+Are the coffins good quality and suitable for cremation?

 How much does the coffin cost?

-The price is displayed beside the image of the coffin.
+The price is displayed beside the image of the coffin (you may need to swipe left on a mobile or tablet).
 This includes delivery to most areas within the mainland UK.
 Some areas of northern Scotland may have to pay a little more for delivery.
-(The only additional costs are for nameplate, if required, at £1.20 a letter.)
+(The only additional costs are for nameplate, if required, at 90p a letter).
+Payment by debit card or bacs transfer.

 Is there vat on the coffin price?